-- (1) The Bachelor's degree is passed if all of the necessary module examinations and assessments completed during the program in accordance with the Study and Examination Schedule (see program-specific Study and Examination Regulations and the module handbook belonging to the program) plus the Bachelor's thesis and colloquium have been graded at least "sufficient". - (2) The overall classification of the degree is made up as follows: - 75% from the arithmetic average of the grades for the module examinations weighted according to credit points excluding the grade for the Bachelor's thesis and colloquium - 25 % from the grade for the Bachelor's thesis and colloquium.
+- (1) The Master's degree is passed if all of the necessary module examinations and assessments completed during the program in accordance with the Study and Examination Schedule (see program-specific Study and Examination Regulations and the module handbook belonging to the program) plus the Master's thesis and colloquium have been graded at least "sufficient". - (2) The overall classification of the degree is calculated proportionally from the arithmetic average weighted according to CP of the grades for the module examinations (including the grade for the Master's thesis with colloquium). - When calculating the overall classification, only the first decimal place is taken into account. - (3) If the average of the cumulative grade is better than 1.3, then the classification "passed with distinction" shall be awarded.
+Otherwise, § 18 para.
+4 applies. - (4) A Master's examination shall be deemed to have been irrevocably failed when an examination during the program or the Master's thesis and colloquium have received a grade of "insufficient" or are deemed to have been graded "insufficient" and no further repetitions are permitted.